PatriceG/MMM-MPR121/README.md

-cd ~/MagicMirror/modules # adapt directory if you are using a different one git clone https://github.com/PatriceG/MMM-MPR121.git cd MMM-MPR121 npm install # this can take a while
+cd ~/MagicMirror/modules # adapt directory if you are using a different one git clone https://github.com/PatriceG/MMM-MPR121.git cd MMM-MPR121 npm install
 ```

 ## Configuration

 Add the module to your modules array in your `config.js`.

-Below is a simple example (needs [Remote Control](https://forum.magicmirror.builders/topic/735/remote-control-shutdown-configure-and-update-your-magicmirror) installed), with two buttons conneted, on pins 24 and 25.
+Below is a simple example (needs [Remote Control](https://forum.magicmirror.builders/topic/735/remote-control-shutdown-configure-and-update-your-magicmirror) installed), with two touch-buttons (electrodes) conneted, on inputs 0 and 1 of the MPR121.
-One switches on the display on a short press, and switches it off on a long press.
+One switches on the display on a short touch, and switches it off on a long touch.
-The other does not do anything on a short press, but shuts down the system after keeping it pressed for 3 seconds with an explanatory user alert.
+The other does not do anything on a short touch, but shuts down the system after keeping it touched for 3 seconds with an explanatory user alert.
 ```
 {
     module: 'MMM-MPR121',